 Regardless of whether you want to sell your current home to move to a different location or buy your first house, the goal is to find the ideal property for your needs at a price that fits your budget.

-Since the 2008 housing market crash, home buyers have needed to do things somewhat differently.
+Since the 2008 housing market crash, homebuyers have needed to do things somewhat differently.
 Here are some examples:

 Mortgage loans – Loosely qualifying loans have become a thing of the past.
-Today, you need to secure financing with a fixed rate mortgage (FRM) or an adjustable rate mortgage (ARM).
+Today, you need to secure financing with a fixed-rate mortgage (FRM) or an adjustable-rate mortgage (ARM).
 No matter which one you choose, the loan must meet strict “qualified mortgage” standards set by the Consumer Financial Protection Bureau.
 If you opt for an ARM, you’ll find caps that prevent the interest rate from increasing too quickly.
 Also, the lender will qualify your ARM loan using the worst-case scenario at the highest possible rate.

 Credit – If you have a FICO score of less than 620, you likely will not qualify for a home loan.
 Therefore, if you have less-than-perfect credit, spend roughly six months working hard to pay off debt to improve your score with all three reporting agencies (TransUnion, Experian, and Equifax).
-Even if you have a good credit score, you will likely pay a higher interest rate on a conventional loan.
+Even if you have a good credit score, you’ll likely pay a higher interest rate on a conventional loan.